-THEOREM 6.2.
+Theorem 6.2.
 Assume the basic model with signals, with authenticated Byzantine faults.
-Assume $N \ge 2t + 1$.
-Then Algorithm 5 achieves consistency, weak unanimity, and termination for an arbitrary value domain.
+Assume $N \ge 2t+1$.
+Then Algorithm 6 achieves consistency, termination and weak unanimity for an arbitrary value domain.

-One version of the consensus problem studied in the literature supposes that a distinguished processor, called the "general," gives the initial values v_i to all processors.
+One version of the consensus problem studied in the literature supposes that a distinguished processor, called the "general", gives the initial values v_i to all the processors.
 In the case of Byzantine faults with authentication, it is usually assumed that the general signs these initial values with its own unforgeable signature.
 Thus, if the general is correct, there is a single value v such that the general gives a signed v to every processor; in this case, strong unanimity requires that v is the value decided by all correct processors.
-If the general is faulty, the general can give out different values and can even give two different values, both signed, to the same processor; in this case, strong unanimity does not require any particular value to be the decision value.
-This issue was not raised earlier because it is irrelevant to the results of Sections 3-5; that is, our protocols for the authenticated Byzantine case are designed to work even if the general does not sign the initial values, and our lower bound Theorem 4.4 is still valid if the general does sign the initial values.
-(If the general does sign the initial values, updating to the PROPER sets in Algorithm 2 can be simplified.)
-This distinction is important in the completely synchronous case: N-resilient strong unanimity is possible in the authenticated Byzantine case (column 1, row 3 of Table I) only if the general signs the initial values.
+If the general is faulty, the general can give out different values, and can even give two different values, both signed, to the same processor; in this case, strong unanimity does not require any particular value to be the decision value.
+This issue was not raised earlier because it is irrelevant to the results of Sections 3, 4 and 5; that is, our protocols for the authenticated Byzantine case are designed to work even if the general does not sign the initial values, and our lower bound Theorem 4.4 is still valid if the general does sign the initial values.
+(If the general does sign the initial values, updating of the PROPER sets in Algorithm 2 can be considerably simplified.)
+This distinction is important in the completely synchronous case: N-resilient strong unanimity is possible in the authenticated Byzantine case (column 1, row 3 of Table 1) only if the general signs the initial values.

 This distinction also matters in this section of the paper.
-Consider the basic model with signals, with authenticated Byzantine faults, where the general signs the initial values and where $N \ge 2t + 1$.
-Then a slight variant of Algorithm 5 achieves consistency, strong unanimity, and termination for an arbitrary value domain.
+Namely, consider the basic model with signals, with authenticated Byzantine faults, where the general signs the initial values, and where $N \ge 2t+1$.
+Then a slight variant of Algorithm 6 achieves consistency, termination and strong unanimity for an arbitrary value domain.

-The algorithm is identical to Algorithm 5, except that PROPER sets are used.
-Initially, the PROPER set of processor p_i contains its initial value v_i , which is signed by the general.
+The algorithm is identical to Algorithm 6 except that PROPER sets are used.
+Initially, the PROPER set of processor p_i contains its initial value v_i which is signed by the general.
 Each processor piggybacks its initial value, signed by the general, on all messages.
-If p_i ever receives a value different from v_i that is also signed by the general, then p_i puts all of V in its PROPER set.
+If p_i ever receives a value different from v_i which is also signed by the general, then p_i puts all of V in its PROPER set.
 It is clear that a correct processor's PROPER set always contains proper values.

+6.2.
+Distributed Clocks

-6.2 DISTRIBUTED CLOCKS.
-Recall that in this section there is some known communication bound Δ that always holds.
-Because the previous clocks have limited resiliency, we first describe a distributed clock that is resilient to any number of fail-stop faults.
+Recall that in this section there is some known communication bound Δ which always holds.
+Because the previous clocks have limited resiliency, we first describe a distributed clock which is resilient to any number of fail-stop faults.
 The general form of the clock is similar to the clocks of Sections 5.1 and 5.2.

-As in Section 5.1, an i-tick is the message i, and an i-claim is the message "I have broadcast an i-tick."
-The definitions of i^+ -tick, i^+ -claim, broadcast an i-tick, and broadcast an i-claim are also the same as in Section 5.1.
-The clock protocol is given by TICK(b) and CLAIM(b), as in Figure 2.
+As in Section 5.1, an i-tick is the message "i" and an i-claim is the message "I have broadcast an i-tick".
+The definitions of i^+ -tick, i^+ -claim, broadcast an i-tick and broadcast an i-claim are also the same as in Section 5.1.
+The clock protocol is given by TICK(b) and CLAIM(b) as in Figure 1.

-The master clock is
+The master clock is:

-C(s) =maximum j such that some processor has broadcast a j-tick by time s.
+C(s) = maximum j such that some processor has broadcast a j-tick by time s.

-The private clock c_i is
+The private clock c_i is:

-$c_i(s) = \text{maximum } j \text{ such that } p_i \text{ has received either a } j^+\text{-claim}$ or a $(j + 1)^+\text{-tick by time } s$.
+$c_i(s) = maximum j$ such that p_i has received either a j+-claim or a (j+1)+-tick by time s.